 Marshall left an archive of over one million negatives, most of which have never been seen by the public.
 Jim Marshall Photography LLC was established with the primary goal to preserve and protect Marshall’s extraordinary legacy as a discerning photojournalist and a pioneer of rock-and-roll photography.
 The estate is continuing the legacy of Jim Marshall through sales and licensing, exhibitions, publishing, and the development of a comprehensive catalog as a reference for the totality of his life's work.

-The Jim Marshall Estate made the important decision to not continue to print and release any of the photographs that Marshall himself once made available, ensuring the rarity and importance of the signed pieces that he produced during his lifetime.
-Instead they have chosen to selectively release small, "Estate Authorized" limited editions of images that have never previously been available, and which are specifically relevant to the exclusive exhibitions, publications, and events that result from their projects.
+The Jim Marshall Estate made the important decision to not continue to print and release any of the photographs that Marshall himself once made available, ensuring the rarity and importance of the signed pieces that he produced during his lifetime (now referred to as "Lifetime Photographs").
+Instead they have chosen to selectively release small, "Estate Authorized" limited editions of images.
+These are images that were never previously available, and which are specifically relevant to the exclusive exhibitions, publications, and events that result from their projects.